Making a decision

 * Sometimes naming things helps.
 If you are ill with an undiagnosed illness, you worry endlessly about what it may be.
 When a diagnosis is made, even of a serious condition, it be comes more manageable because it has a name.
 You might find it useful to read our pages on vocabulary and the Three Cs.

 * Stop acquiring.
 For example, don't pick up or buy newspapers or magazines.
 This is a major step forward.
 The less you bring into your home the easier it will be to sort out what is already there.

 * Send for our how-to guides.
 Cluttergone always has practical and helpful information available on how to clear your clutter, including the popular how-to guide 'Where do I start?'.
-We can also add you to the list for our quarterly email newsletter.

 * Consider joining a support group for compulsive hoarders, either on-line or a traditional self-help group meeting.